 (iv) The computer is connected to the headset via an HDMI cable to deliver visuals to the eye through the lenses.
-When using a dedicated mobile device to deliver the visuals, the phone may be mounted directly on the headset such that the lenses of the headset simply lie over the mobile device’s display to magnify the images or sense movement of the eyes in respect to mobile device’s image and to finally create the visuals.
+When using a dedicated mobile device to deliver the visuals, the phone may be mounted directly on the headset such that the lenses of the headset simply lie over the mobile device’s display to magnify the images or sense the movement of the eyes with respect to the mobile device’s image and to finally create the visuals.

-The below image is of a user using a high-end HTC VR headset tethered to the PC via HDMI cable.
+The below image is of a user using a high-end HTC VR headset tethered to the PC via an HDMI cable.
 We have untethered, tethered, and even wireless options.

 High-end VR devices like the one in the image above are expensive.
 They give high-quality immersive experiences because they use lenses and computers and advanced visual methodologies.

 Click here for a video for a detailed look into HTC Vive high-end VR headset.

 For low-end and cheaper Google and other cardboard VR headsets, they use a mobile device.
 The phone is usually removable from the headset mount.
 Low-end VR headsets called cardboards are much cheaper because they just have a lens and require no advanced material in the making.

 The below image is of a Cardboard VR headset.
 A user inserts their phone inside the cardboard headset to lock out their eye from the rest of the world, clicks on a VR application that hosts virtual reality content, and they can enjoy VR at a cost of below $20.